pustike/pustike-persist/README.md

 * Repository configuration using dataSource and schema metadata
 * Entity mapping to database table and fields to columns using annotations
-* Database schema generation with index, foreign keys, constraints, etc using the mapping tool
+* Database schema generation with indexes, foreign keys, constraints, etc using the mapping tool
 * Allows field group definitions per entity to fetch or update only the required data
 * Insert single/list of objects into database in batch and support update on conflict using excluded rows
 * Update single/multiple objects in the database using the specified field group